What Is ANSI/ESD S20.20 and Does Your Facility Comply?

 Administrative controls — a written ESD Control Program Plan that defines your ESD Protected Areas (EPAs), training requirements for all personnel, and a Compliance Verification Plan that schedules and documents regular testing of every element in the program.

 Grounding systems.
 Every person, worksurface, cart, and piece of equipment in an EPA must be bonded and grounded.
 Personnel grounding is typically handled through wrist straps or heel grounders connected to a common ground point.
-Single-wire wrist straps work fine for most operations; dual-wire straps are used with continuous monitors that eliminate the need for pre-shift testing.
+Single-wire wrist straps work for most operations; dual-wire straps are used with continuous monitors that eliminate the need for pre-shift testing.

 ESD garments.
 In areas where operators handle bare components, ESD garments — smocks, coats, or full coveralls depending on the environment — limit the charge that regular clothing generates and introduces into the EPA.

 Ionization.
 When insulators that can't be removed or replaced are present at workstations — plastic housings, non-ESD packaging, certain test fixtures — ionizers neutralize charges on surfaces that can't be grounded directly.
-For a deeper look at when and how to deploy ionization, read Ionization in ESD Control: When Grounding Isn't Enough.

 ESD packaging.
 Components leaving an EPA must be placed in ESD bags or shielding packaging before they move through uncontrolled areas.
 A component in a standard poly bag between workstations is an unprotected component.

 Testers and verification equipment.
 This is where most programs get caught in audits.
 Your wrist strap testers and static meters need to be calibrated, and your compliance verification logs need to show consistent, dated test records.
 Incomplete logs are the most common reason facilities fail S20.20 audits.
-Read more on why verification is the most overlooked part of ESD programs.

 Is Certification Mandatory?